frankfaustino/code-challenges/src/pramp/Data Structures and Algorithms/Word Count Engine/README.md

 As for counting, We’ll use a Map ([Hash Table](http://en.wikipedia.org/wiki/Hash_table)) to store words and their corresponding occurrences.
 A map is optimal in this case because it allows us find, store and update operations in `O(1)` time complexity.

-Step 2: as for the sorting part, rather than sorting the entries in the map directly, which takes `O(M⋅log(M))` - where `M` is number of unique words in `document` - a better solution will be to place words into an array of string arrays indexed by the occurrence number and then iterate through the array in the reverse order.
+**Step 2:** as for the sorting part, rather than sorting the entries in the map directly, which takes `O(M⋅log(M))` — where `M` is number of unique words in `document` — a better solution will be to place words into an array of string arrays indexed by the occurrence number and then iterate through the array in the reverse order.
 This is similar to a [Bucket Sort](https://en.wikipedia.org/wiki/Bucket_sort).
 The proposed solution trades off a bit of space for performance, which may be a reasonable trade under certain circumstances.

 ### Pseudocode:
 ```